authgear/authgear-server/docs/specs/authentication-flow-api-reference.md

 }
 ```

-When you are in this step, you WILL see a response like the following
+When you are in this step, you WILL see a response like the following if the otp is a code.

 ```json
 {